stuartmaxwell/django-django_rq-advanced-example/README.md

         return JsonResponse(response)
 ```

 - Create a new template to show the progress in `contact_form > templates > contact_form > progress.html`.
-The example below is a basic use of using JavaScript (JQuery) to retrieve the JSON response from the new view we have just created which is updated every second.
+The example below is a basic use of using vanilla JavaScript to retrieve the JSON response from the new view we have just created which is updated every second.
 You can extend this to show a pretty progress bar that changes its CSS width property with the progress reported.

 ```django
 <!doctype html>